joavzmo/DC/TrackProposal.md

     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)

 ## 6 - Generative Deep Learning in Python (NEW)

+Neural networks are already able to create original and meaningful cultural content, from Google's Deep Dream psychodelic artwork to artifical electronic music.
+In this course your technical skills will develop to meet your inner artist.
+You will jump from *passive* prediction and classification tasks to *active* content generation.
+Bring your creativity to the limit, generate captivating images and write your first artificial Treatise on Philosophy.

   * Learning objectives
-    * Learner will be able to
+    * Learner will be able to understand the potential and fundamental concepts of generative deep learning.
-    * Learner will be able to
+    * Learner will be able to use generative recurrent networks to create artificial text.
-    * Learner will be able to
+    * Learner will be able to create artifical images based on Google's Deep Dream algorithm.
   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)

 ## 7 - [Deep Learning with PyTorch](https://www.datacamp.com/courses/deep-learning-with-pytorch)

 **_Note_**: *This course has no slides available for download.
 I suggest that they are added to the platform.*

 "Neural networks have been at the forefront of Artificial Intelligence research during the last few years, and have provided solutions to many difficult problems like image classification, language translation or Alpha Go.
 PyTorch is one of the leading deep learning frameworks, being at the same time both powerful and easy to use.
 In this course you will use PyTorch to first learn about the basic concepts of neural networks, before building your first neural network to predict digits from MNIST dataset.
 You will then learn about convolutional neural networks, and use them to build much more powerful models which give more accurate results.
 You will evaluate the results and use different techniques to improve them.
 Following the course, you will be able to delve deeper into neural networks and start your career in this fascinating field."